Back to Blog

 Well, for one thing, as many veteran home buyers have learned, sellers are often very reluctant even to consider an offer with a VA-guaranteed loan.
 Too often, the seller will choose an offer with conventional financing, even though they may get more cash from a sale to a veteran using a VA loan.

-Why would anyone reject a VA loan home offer?
+Why would anyone reject a loan backed by the Department of Veterans Affairs?

 The reason for this unfortunate fact is not a lack of patriotism, but a lack of knowledge—or, more accurately, some incorrect assumptions about VA loans.